sophiagavrila/welcome-to-git/README.md

 ## What is Git?

+> If reading really isn't your thing, here is a [very helpful and *very* corny video](https://app.pluralsight.com/course-player?clipId=8dc1a5de-01c5-452e-a45f-d2f77a980e1c) about Git.

 We will start by learning the Git Command-line tools.

 Git is a **distributed version control system**.
 This means that the entire codebase and history of a project is available on every developer’s computer as a **local repository** , which allows for easy branching and merging.